-With the permission of the Degree Coordinator, a maximum of 12 credit points can be taken as elective units from units of study outside those listed in the Development Studies subject area of the Postgraduate Unit of Study table, including a maximum of 6 credit points from units of study offered by other faculties.
+- a maximum of 30 credit points from elective units of study (with the permission of the Degree Coordinator, a maximum of 12 credit points can be taken as elective units from units of study outside those listed in the Development Studies subject area of the Postgraduate Unit of Study table, including a maximum of 6 credit points from units of study offered by other faculties).

 - a minimum of 12 credit points from capstone units of study

 Candidates who have completed previous study in a relevant discipline may be eligible for a reduction in the requirements in accordance with the table below.

 |Level of prior learning||Full-time duration||Credit points to complete|

 |AQF Level 7 e.g. a bachelor's degree in the Humanities, Social Sciences or Law||1.5 years||72|